desihub/specsim/docs/fiberloss.rst

 -----------------

 The GalSim package is only required when the ``galsim`` method is selected.
+As of GalSim version 2.0, this package can be easily install using either conda or pip.

 Fiberloss arrays calculated with GalSim can be saved for later table-based simulations.
 For example, first run the :ref:`quickspecsim` script to use GalSim to calculate and save the fiberloss for a specific configuration